module specification

 Module summary

 The module aims to develop your critical awareness of the people dimension of teamwork and leadership.
-It will look at the role soft skills play in the successful leading and managing of a team and individuals, and how these can help you build and maintain a successful and focussed project team.
+It will look at the role soft skills play in the successful leading and managing of a team and individuals, and how these can help you build and maintain a successful and focused project team.
 It will address how to distinguish between different types of change projects and propose techniques in leading teams to achieve success.

-Assessment choice is available, including the option to undertake the role of a Peer Assisted Learning Coach, providing support to a level 4 or 5 student over a period within the semester.
+Assessment choice is available, including the option to undertake the role of a Peer Assisted Learning Coach, providing support to a Level 4 or 5 student over a period within the semester.

 The knowledge gained will enable the student to develop strategies to form and maintain integrated project teams.